himedlooff/doxray/README.md

 # Doxray

+_This project has changed from "dox-ray" to "doxray"._
+_There's no need to ever use the dash._

 Doxray is a node module that can parse special code comments and return an array of objects containing document/code pairs.
 Comments are written in YAML and parsed into structured objects.
 The YAML structure is up to you.
 You define